eagle-head/timekeeper-countdown/docs/examples.md

 For detailed framework-specific examples, see the integration guides:

-- **React**: See [React Integration Guide](react-integration.md) for hooks and component examples
+- **React**: See [React Integration Guide](react-integration.md) for class integration and component examples
 - **Vue**: See [Vue Integration Guide](vue-integration.md) for composables and component examples
 - **Angular**: See [Angular Integration Guide](angular-integration.md) for service and component examples
 - **Svelte**: See [Svelte Integration Guide](svelte-integration.md) for store and component examples

-Each integration file in `examples/integrations/` provides the core integration logic that can be copied directly into your project.
+Each integration file in `examples/integrations/` provides the core TimekeeperCountdown class integration logic that can be copied directly into your project.

 ## Error Handling in Examples